phalcon/blog/_posts/2022-10-24-phalcon-v5-0-5-released.md

 <!--more-->

-T﻿his release contains bug fixes
+This release contains bug fixes

 A big thank you to our community for identifying these issues and helping fixing them.